carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-ranlib.rst

 -----------

 :program:`llvm-ranlib` is an alias for the :doc:`llvm-ar <llvm-ar>` tool that generates an index for an archive.
-It can be used as a replacement for GNU’s :program:`ranlib` tool.
+It can be used as a replacement for GNU's :program:`ranlib` tool.

 Running :program:`llvm-ranlib` is equivalent to running ``llvm-ar s``.